 Hobo Jim performs his "Alaska Show" throughout the state of Alaska and has gathered a multitude of fans for his humorous songs about his occupations and wilderness lifestyle.
-Jim has recorded six albums, as well as three children’s records and has performed with many well-known artists such as Reba McEntire, Ricky Nelson, Randy Travis and recently returned from performing for the troops in Afghanistan.
+Jim has recorded six albums, as well as three children’s records and has performed with many well-known artists such as Reba McEntire, Ricky Nelson, Randy Travis.
+In 1994, he was named by the Alaska Legislature and governor as Alaska's official "state balladeer."

 For more information about Hobo Jim, visit www.hobojim.com.